 DOCUMENT SCANNING & MANAGEMENT FOR CASE FILES AND COURT RECORDS

-BMI specializes in helping courts eliminate paper and microfilm from court management processes.
-We provide document management solutions that are designed to help courts become more efficient at storing and sharing information internally and with local city or county departments.
+BMI specializes in helping courts eliminate paper and microfilm from management processes.
+As a Criminal Justice Information Services (CJIS) – listed vendor, we provide secure document management solutions that are designed to help courts become more efficient at storing and sharing information internally and with local city or county departments.
 Docket and case file scanning, integration with existing case management applications and citation management solutions are examples of our court solutions.
-Eliminate paper, streamline day-to-day court operations with integrated dashboards and deliver quicker response times to citizen information inquiries with BMI.
+Eliminate paper, streamline day-to-day court operations with integrated dashboards, and deliver quicker response times to citizen information inquiries with BMI.

 DOCUMENT MANAGEMENT FOR COURTS INCLUDE:

 - Paper: handwritten, small, legal, large, oversize formats, notebooks and books

 - Examples include digital conversion of court back-files such as civil and criminal docket files and moving violation records